+'''

 import tapir.json.circe.

+'''

-This will bring into scope Codecs which, given an in-scope circe Encoder/Decoder and a SchemaFor, will create a codec using the json media type.
+This will allow automatically deriving Codecs which, given an in-scope circe Encoder/Decoder and a SchemaFor, will create a codec using the json media type.
 Circe includes a couple of approaches to generating encoders/decoders (manual, semi-auto and auto), so you may choose whatever suits you.